- The Storyteller

 c.
 Not knowing the basics of the hotel (e.g. how old is the hotel, number of rooms, operating hours of restaurants, where the facilities are located, etc.)

 d.
-Putting hand carry on the floor (unless guests do the same with that very bag)
+Putting hand-carry luggage on the floor without asking the guest (unless guests themselves do the same with that very same bag)

 e.
 Announcing room number in front of other guests (whether at/near the counter or at/in the elevator)